Executive Summary

 Best Practices for Provisioning Control Plane Nodes

-- Use three control plane nodes.
+- Use three control plane nodes

-- While it is possible to scale beyond three control plane nodes, increasing the number of nodes beyond three can cause replication overhead (as all writes must be replicated to all etcd members); this can degrade performance.
+- While it is possible to scale beyond three control plane nodes, increasing the number of nodes beyond three can cause replication overhead (as all writes must be replicated to all etcd members); this can degrade performance

 - A control plane of three nodes can only survive one node failure while maintaining quorum.
 Thus it is imperative that effective monitoring is employed to trigger alerts on any failures of control plane nodes.
-Increasing the control plane count beyond three nodes can add fault tolerance, but as noted comes at the expense of performance.
+Increasing the control plane count beyond three nodes can add fault tolerance, but as noted comes at the expense of performance

-- Note: there are workloads where scaling beyond three control plane nodes can be beneficial for performance, as some reads can target any replica – but for most workloads, adding more etcd nodes decreases practical performance.
+- Note: there are workloads where scaling beyond three control plane nodes can be beneficial for performance, as some reads can target any replica – but for most workloads, adding more etcd nodes decreases practical performance

 - Because control planes run not only the Kubernetes API server components but also the etcd datastore, it is important to ensure they have a fast disk IO performance.
-We recommend locally attached NVMe drives.
+We recommend locally attached NVMe drives

 - Because etcd writes must be replicated among all control plane nodes, high performance/low latency networking between control plane nodes is essential.
 We recommend control plane nodes be located within different racks (for fault tolerance) of the same network within the same datacenter.
-Network latency between nodes should be less than 15ms RTT (Round Trip Time).
+Network latency between nodes should be less than 15ms RTT (Round Trip Time)

 - Some general guidelines are that control planes should have either:

-- 32 GB of memory and 8 cores if the cluster has 100 worker nodes and a relatively static workload
+- 32 GB of memory, 8 cores, and 40GB of disk storage if the cluster has 100 worker nodes and a relatively static workload

 Beyond this, sizing is dependent on the workload.
 We recommend gradually scaling up the workload on the cluster and monitoring the control plane nodes.
 If resource usage of either memory or CPU exceeds 60% capacity, then increase the CPU or memory resource available to the control plane nodes.
 This will ensure that the control planes have sufficient capacity to handle resource spikes without compromising the stability of the cluster.